-Recumbent exercise bikes are great because they offer a gentle, lower-impact way to get your cardio on, but there are a ton of options out there.
+Recumbent bikes are great because they offer a gentle, lower-impact way to get your cardio on and they’re easy to access for people of all mobility levels.

-In this guide, I’ll be going over what I consider to be the best recumbent bikes 2023 has to offer.
+In this guide, I’ll share my expertise and go over what I consider to be the best home recumbent bikes 2024 has to offer.

 After reading this comprehensive guide, you’ll know everything you need to in order to find the perfect recumbent bike for your home.